saldel/Raspberry-Pi-Translation-Guide/README.md

 4. Translate the project instructions in Crowdin.
 Find out [how to use Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Crowdin.md) and [how to translate different types of files in Crowdin](https://github.com/ninaszymor/Raspberry-Pi-Translation-Guide/blob/master/Tools/Files%20in%20Crowdin.md)

 Please note that we are still looking for the best tools for the process so things may change.
-We will notify you if we replace any of these tools.
+We will notify you if we replace any of these tools but please **check this document regularly** to see if anything has changed.

 ## Questions